Young trees in tree tubes growing in the Forest

 by

-Tree planting is a widely recognised way of combatting climate change, However, it is not just about the quantity of trees that go in the ground, planting the right tree in the right place is crucial.
+Tree planting is a key way of combatting climate change, as trees sequester carbon by capturing carbon dioxide from the atmosphere as they grow.
+However, it is not just about the quantity of trees that go in the ground, planting the right tree in the right place for the right reason is crucial.
 Read more about the significance of sustainable planting in creating woodland habitats that will survive and thrive in the long term.

 Aerial photo of fields of newly planted trees at Oak Wood in the Forest